Calculatorbudy Official Logo

 • 99% Confidence Level: Z = 2.576 (0.5% in each tail).

-If your calculated Z-score exceeds these critical values (either positively or negatively), statisticians typically "reject the null hypothesis," declaring the result statistically significant.
+If your Z-score goes past these critical values, statisticians usually reject the null hypothesis and call the result statistically significant.

-Pediatricians use Z-scores (often called SD scores in this context) to track a child's height and weight.
-A Z-score of 0 represents the median height for a child of that age.
-A Z-score of -2.0 might indicate a child is underweight, prompting medical intervention.
+Pediatricians use Z-scores to track a child's height and weight.
+A Z-score of 0 is the exact median for a specific age.
+A Z-score of -2.0 tells a doctor the child is significantly underweight, which might require attention.

 Yes.
-A negative Z-score simply means the raw value is below the mean.
+A negative Z-score simply means the raw value is lower than the average.
 For example, if the average height is 70 inches and you are 68 inches tall, your Z-score will be negative.

-It depends on the context.
-If the Z-score represents a test grade, a high positive Z-score (e.g., +2.0 or +3.0) is "good" because it means you outperformed the vast majority of peers.
-However, if the Z-score represents blood pressure or golf strokes, a high positive Z-score might be "bad."
+It depends entirely on the situation.
+If the Z-score represents a test grade, a positive Z-score like +2.0 is good because you did much better than your peers.
+But if the Z-score represents your blood pressure, a high positive score is a bad sign.

 What is the difference between a T-score and a Z-score?

-Z-scores are used when the population parameters (mean and standard deviation) are known or the sample size is large (n > 30).
-T-scores are used when the sample size is small (n < 30) and the population standard deviation is unknown.
-T-scores rely on the Student's t-distribution, which has heavier tails than the standard normal distribution.
+We use Z-scores when we know the population mean and standard deviation, or when our sample size is large (more than 30).
+T-scores are used when the sample size is small and we do not know the standard deviation of the whole population.
+T-scores rely on a slightly different distribution with heavier tails.